population-research/uganda-covid/response/wber_response.md

 	**Response:** That is a great suggestion.
 	We have included a table showing the transition probabilities between the three groups (working outside agriculture, working in agriculture, and not working).
-	The table notes also show the pre-Covid distribution across the three groups.
+	The table notes also show the pre-COVID-19 distribution across the three groups.
 	Furthermore, we have added an Appendix Figure showing the unweighted absolute number of households in the three groups.
 	Finally, we have expanded the discussion of movement between sectors using the